STANFORD-AFFILIATED LANGUAGE PROGRAMS

 Kyoto Consortium for Japanese Studies (KCJS) through BOSP: Established in 1989, the Kyoto Consortium for Japanese Studies (KCJS), is a rigorous, two-semester academic program primarily for undergraduates wishing to do advanced work in the Japanese language and in Japanese studies.
 The program is open to all qualified students who have completed two or more years of college-level Japanese language at the time of enrollment.
 KCJS is administered by Columbia University on behalf of Stanford and the other 13 American university members of the consortium.
 Stanford students may apply for one or two of the six semester slots supported by the Bing Overseas Studies Program.
 Students who are accepted for these positions remain enrolled at Stanford while studying at KCJS, giving them uninterrupted eligibility for financial aid and allowing their courses and grades to be recorded directly on their transcripts.

-Graduate & Undergraduate East Asia Internship Program: The Division of International, Comparative & Area Studies (ICA) supports internship positions in China, Hong Kong, Taiwan, Japan, and South Korea.
+Stanford Global Studies Internship Program: Stanford Global Studies (SGS) supports internship positions in China, Hong Kong, Taiwan, Japan, Mongolia, Singapore, South Korea, and Thailand for students in East Asian Studies.
 Internship positions cover a wide spectrum of business, non-profit, media, educational, medical, technology and government activities.
 East Asia Internships are open to undergraduate students in all majors and CEAS MA students.
 Each internship participant must commit to full-time work (a minimum of 35 hours per week) for eight (8) weeks.

 Undergraduate Research Programs (URP): If you are interested in conducting research overseas, URP has information on grants and fellowships.